-Build a working candy dispenser out of LEGO®s!
+Build a working candy machine out of LEGO®s bricks!

 When you pull out the brick on the right side of the photo, M&M’s drop down.

 Then open the door in the front, and out comes the candy!

 Update: This project has been updated and is featured in our new LEGO® book.
 The candy dispenser below can be found in the book, along with a parts list and instructions.
 If your kids like building projects like this, they will love our new book!
 Check it out here: Awesome LEGO Creations with Bricks You Already Have (affiliate link)

 Keep scrolling for instructions to the candy machine pictured above.

 Step 1: Start with a 12 x 12 baseplate or something similar.